 Jokiniemi graduated from Das Theatre master programme in Amsterdam 2013.
 Since then she has worked in Central Europe and Scandinavia.
 Jokiniemi’s works have been recently shown in MDT Stockholm (SE), STUK- A house for Dance, Image and Sound (BE), BUDA Arts Centre (BE), Museum of Contemporary Art Kiasma (FI), and Tanzquartier Wien (AT).

-Performance & collaboration: Leila Kourkia, Marlon Moilanen, Herman Nyby, Maria Saivosalmi-Katinas, Tuuli Vahtola
+Performance & collaboration: Sonja Jokiniemi, Leila Kourkia, Marlon Moilanen, Herman Nyby, Maria Saivosalmi, Tuuli Vahtola

 Choreography and concept: Sonja Jokiniemi